Ghini/ghini.desktop/doc/report.rst

 The template will receive a variable called `values` which will contain the list of values in the current search.

+The type of each value in `values` will be the same as the search domain used in the search query.
+For more information on search domains see :ref:`search-domains`.

+If the query does not have a search domain then the values could all be of a different type and the Mako template should prepared to handle them.

 Using the XSL Report Formatter